evanpurkhiser/dots-personal/README.md

 accessible workstation.
 A good example here is pulseaduio, which can be used without a display server running.

+### `common/develop`

+This configuration group should include configuration files that are used with development tools.
+For example, mysql is a development tool that may be used on various machines (servers, workstations, etc).

 ### `machines/*`

 All machine configuration groups should include configuration files that are